 Coffee/tea break: 10:15-10:25

-10:25-10:55 Patricia E. Black, California State University Chico: The Magical Other in the Prise d’Orange
+10:25-10:55 Patricia E. Black, California State University Chico: The Magical Other in the Prise d’Orange --- PAPER WAS NOT DELIVERED

 10:55-11:25 Kathleen Jarchow, University of Connecticut: Plausible Deniability: The Social and Literary Purposes of the French Chanson de Geste Maugis d’Aigremon

 11:25 a.m.-11:55 Christopher R. Clason, Oakland University: The Magic of Love: Queen Isolde, the Magician Clinschor, and Seeing in Gottfried’s Tristan and Wolfram’s Parzival

 Lunch, 12:10 p.m. at: Paradise Bakery, 845 N. Park Avenue (ca. 10 minutes on foot) - please take everything with you since we are not going to return to Saguaro Hall